Stickers are a hot new trend for designers & creatives for product and promotion.

 You see travel suitcase stickers a lot in cartoons when a character is traveling.
 Although this used to be a thing that people did, it’s faded in popularity.
 However, in an effort to revive vintage travel stickers on suitcases, many brands like Rimowa or Samsonite developed sets of stylish stickers for suitcases.

-Still others design their own with companies like StickerYou, which has an online stickermaker that people can use to customize their own stickers and travel decals.
+Still others design their own with companies like StickerYou and Customstickers .
+You can as well find the online stickermaker that people can use to customize their own stickers and travel decals.

 Making your own travel sticker is a fun way to declare yourself a world traveler who has been to places like New York, Japan, Moscow, London and Australia, and gives every suitcase a story to tell.